 “Flagship products of Peru are products or cultural expressions whose origin or processing have taken place in Peruvian territory with characteristics that represent the image of Peru outside the country.
 The Comisión Nacional de Productos Bandera (COPROBA) is the Peruvian agency that aims to achieve an exportable supply and consolidate its presence in international markets.”
 (Guia Informativa: Productos Bandera del Perú, 2013)

-As of July 2013, COPROBA includes the following 12 Peruvian exports on its list of flagship products:
+COPROBA includes the following 12 Peruvian exports on its list of flagship products.

 Pisco is a type of brandy, or aguardiente, produced primarily along the southern coast of Peru (in the administrative regions of Lima, Ica, Tacna, Arequipa and Moquegua).
 An acquired taste when drunk neat, pisco is more commonly consumed in Peru’s national drink, the Pisco Sour (the most famous of the pisco-based cocktails).
 The Pisco Sour was declared part of Peru’s National Cultural Heritage in 2007; Peruvians celebrate Pisco Sour Day on the first Saturday of February and Pisco Day on the fourth Sunday of July.